JIPCAD/JIPCAD.github.io/docs/lang-ref/UIControls.md

 ## Add Point Config

-By enabling Add Point, the user can--while no selection options are in use--to select points on a generator and add them to the model.
+By enabling Add Point, the user can--while no selection options are in use--select spots on a generator and add them to the model.

 ## Commit Changes